streetwriters/notesnook/docs/help/README.md

 Click on `{{archive}}` to archive the note.
 ```

 Rename that string in the app and this page updates on the next build.
 An unknown key fails the build.
-Run `npm run docs:strings` to see which hardcoded labels could become keys (`-- --fix` rewrites them).
+Run `npm run strings` to see which hardcoded labels could become keys (`-- --fix` rewrites them).
 Don't add strings to `packages/intl` for the docs — if there's no key, write plain text.

 ## Writing an article

 1. Create `contents/<section>/<slug>.md` with `title` (short, used in the sidebar) and `description` (one sentence, used as the search snippet) frontmatter.
 2. Add it to the right group in `.vitepress/sidebar.mjs`.
-3. Run `npm run docs:build` before opening a PR.
+3. Run `npm run build` before opening a PR.

 Steps that differ per platform go in tabs, which stay in sync across the whole site via `key:platform`: